-The number of payphones around Malta and Gozo during 2019 amounted to a total of 192, out of which 191 were unprofitable according to GO.
-Taking into account the minimum number of payphones requirement set by the 2015 USO Decision, GO was obliged to provide 184 payphones, out of which 183 were reported to be unprofitable.
+In its original claim for 2020, GO reported 192 payphones around Malta and Gozo during 2020, out of which 189 were unprofitable according to GO.
+Taking into account the minimum number of payphones requirement set by the 2015 USO Decision, GO based its claim on 184 payphones, out of which 181 were reported to be unprofitable.